bowdens/COMP2511-project/UserStories.md

 #### Estimate: 3

 #### Acceptance Criteria:
-1. The player should pick up a sword if they move over the sword's grid space.
+1. The player should pick up a sword if they move over the sword's grid space ~~and if they aren't already holding an item?~~
-2. If a player is holding a sword and they enter a square that an enemy is on, they should destroy the enemy with an animation to show what happened.
+2. If a player is holding a sword and they enter a square that an enemy is on, they should destroy the enemy with an animation to show what happened
+~~2 2.
+If the player is holding a sword and stand in a block adjacent to an enemy, they should destroy the enemy when the ENTER button is pressed on the keyboard~~
-3. The player can use the sword up to five times before it is destroyed.
+4. The player can use the sword up to five times before it is destroyed ~~at this point the player will no longer be holidng an item~~

 ### User Story 1.16: As a player, I want to be able to pick up arrows so that I can use them to defeat enemies and help me finish the level.